When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 But for many, many, many entrepreneurs and the majority of startups, it starts with the product idea.

-“I really wish there was a wheat-free pasta,” for example.
-“A product that would let me enjoy pasta even with my allergies to wheat.”
-So, they decide they want to come up with a wheat-free pasta and they work on the product.
+‘I really wish there was a wheat-free pasta,’ for example.
+‘A product that would let me enjoy pasta even with my allergies to wheat.’

 How positioning informs creative – from copywriting to design